sammothxc/fierowiki/resources/3d-files/apillar-trim-clip.md

 ## Notes

-"Clip to hold Fiero A pillar trim to car.
+Clip to hold Fiero A pillar trim to car.
 Different design than factory clip - provides easier removal than factory clip.
 Snug fit on the A pillar metal clip holder.
 Does not rattle on my car, but the factory clip does provide a more secure ratcheting holding mechanism.
-The ratcheting feature on the factory clip also makes removing old clips intact difficult."
+The ratcheting feature on the factory clip also makes removing old clips intact difficult.

 <br>